Moms for Liberty: Ideology and political affiliations

-Advocacy and reception
+Advocacy

 The organization began by campaigning against COVID-19 related health safety restrictions in schools, challenging mask mandates and associated local policies.
 Members of Moms for Liberty broadened their agenda to encompass other school-related items, focusing on the way issues such as racism and religion are addressed in reading materials provided to students.
+The leaders of the group have accused educators of seeking to indoctrinate students with "secret Marxist" beliefs, and the group has targeted the use of social–emotional learning in schools.